France, Switzerland, UK

 An early start from Blackheath Common allows us to avoid the morning traffic as we pass through the outskirts of London onto quieter roads.
 It is not long before we are among the rolling fields and villages of rural Kent, passing orchards and traditional oast houses where hops are stored.
 We head through Tonbridge and follow country roads across the hills of the North Downs to Dover and the coast.
 Taking the ferry to Calais we have dinner on board and cycle the short distance to our hotel in Calais.
 Night hotel.
 (Dinner on ferry not included).

 Cycle approx 125km (80 miles)

 After a hearty breakfast, we head south through beautiful French countryside.
-Our route takes us along small, quiet roads through villages and small towns.
+Our route will take us along small, quiet roads through villages and small towns.
 During the afternoon we ride past small War Cemeteries such as at Noordpeene and Gauchin, a reminder of the remarkable history of this region.
-The terrain is reasonably flat to begin with but becomes more undulating as we travel south.
+Our route is reasonably flat to begin with but becomes more undulating as we travel south.
 We spend the night in Arras.
 Night hotel.

 Day 3: Arras – Compiègne

 Cycle approx 125 km (80 miles)